apache/echarts-doc/en/option/component/visual-map.md

 ## dimension(string) = 0

 Assign a『specific dimension』of data to map tp visual element.『data』is [series.data](~series.data).
-The [series.data](~series.data) could be understood as a double dimensional array, for instance：
+The [series.data](~series.data) could be understood as a double dimensional array, for instance:

 ```javascript
 [